The Tuxedo: Production

 Jackie Chan was unsure about the project adding special effects together with stunts, but was interested to work with DreamWorks for the chance to meet Steven Spielberg.
 Chan found the American approach to stunts and safety restrictive and wanted to repeat a jump but was not allowed.
 "American films are different -- it drives me crazy," said Chan.
 On her first day of stunts, Jennifer Love Hewitt suffered a broken finger after being struck by one of the stunt men.

 Principal photography began in September 2001 and ended in January 2002.
 During filming in Toronto, Chan and Love Hewitt appeared on an on-set webcam and interacted with fans.

 Chan worked on The Tuxedo in between shooting The Medallion, which started before, and completed shooting later.

 Soundtrack

 After an initial score by Christophe Beck, John Debney was brought in to rescore the film (incorporating Beck's thematic material).
 Both composers ultimately had cues included in the final version.

-Varèse Sarabande released a soundtrack album on October 1, 2002, including different cues written by the composers for the same scenes.
+The soundtrack album was released on October 1, 2002.
+It was handled by soundtrack label Varèse Sarabande, rather than DreamWorks' own in-house label DreamWorks Records, which primarily focused on rock and pop artists.
+It includes different cues written by the composers for the same scenes.
 Cues by Debney are in italics, cues by Beck in bold.